olivia-boyes/proj2_202_sp25/README.md

 If a value is missing, the CSV line will just have empty fields (like `,,,,`), which appear as empty strings (`""`).
 You must convert these to `None`.

----

-### 🔍 What You’ll Do

-- Read each line from the CSV
-- Parse it into a `Row` object
-- Chain the rows together using your custom linked list
-- Write functions to:
-  - Filter by country or year
-  - Compare per-capita values
-  - Estimate population or compute growth

-This assignment models how real-world **data pipelines** work — loading, validating, filtering, and analyzing large, messy datasets using linked structures and clean recursive logic.